Mount Sinai Visiting Doctors Program

 The Visiting Doctors Program is a multidisciplinary practice that engages patients and caregivers to help patients remain at home.
 The team includes physicians, nurse practitioners, nurses, social workers, community health workers, and administrative staff.

 We are expanding our Mount Sinai at Home service area as medical personnel become available.
-Please contact us to see if Mount Sinai Visiting Doctors Program is provided where you live, and whether your insurer includes these services as a covered benefit.
+Please contact this program to see if the Mount Sinai Visiting Doctors Program is provided where you live, and whether your insurer includes these services as a covered benefit.

 How to Help